burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 layout: post
 author: Tony Burlinson
 date: 2026-03-15T00:00:00Z
-title: The Rise of GEO & The Fall of SEO
+title: The Rise of GEO In The AI Age
 share-img: /assets/img/PipeHead.webp
 ---

 For decades, Search Engine Optimization (SEO) has shaped the internet.
 It influenced how we perceived brands and what products we consumed.
 In the age of AI, the SEO era is fading fast.
-AI apps increasingly answer questions in ways that make traditional internet search tools look dated.
+AI apps answer questions in ways that make internet search tools look dated.
 Welcome to **Generative Engine Optimization** (GEO).

 Historically, brands fought for rankings, backlinks, and keywords because internet search Company’s algorithms decided how those brands got ranked.
 Those algorithms decided where – if – products were shown on web pages.
 If companies didn’t have a digital SEO strategy, they were dead meat.